adheep04/style-transfer-generator/README.md

-custom reimplementation of the attached ML paper: A Neural Algorithm of Artistic Style in PyTorch from scratch, applies an extracted image "style" onto another
+implementation of the attached ML paper: A Neural Algorithm of Artistic Style in PyTorch from scratch, applies an extracted image "style" onto another

 EXAMPLE RESULT: